FormidableLabs/inspectpack/README.md

 ##### _Note_: Source size calculations and the webpack lifecycle

 The sizes reported are most likely of the uncompressed source of each module.
 Because `inspectpack` relies on the `stats` object output, the information reported in the sizes action reflects at what point the `stats` object was generated.
 For example, using the recommended `webpack-stats-plugin`, the source information would be after all loader processing, but potentially before any webpack plugins.
 Thus, the resultant, _actual_ size of a given module in your ultimate bundle could be bigger (e.g., in a development bundle with webpack-inserted comments and imports) or smaller (e.g., your bundle is minified and gzipped).

+## Notes, tips, tricks

+### Special characters in file paths

+Webpack loaders use a special syntax for loaders with `?` and `!` characters that will end up in the stats object `identifier` field (e.g., `/PATH/TO/node_modules/css-loader/index.js??ref--7-1!/PATH/TO/node_modules/postcss-loader/lib/index.js??ref--7-2!/PATH/TO/src/bar/my-style.css"`) for a given module item.

+We currently use a very naive solution to determine the "true" asset name by just stripping off everything before the last `?`/`!` character.
+There are technically some potential use cases (e.g. those characters in real file paths) that might not be correctly handled.
+We have a [tracking ticket](https://github.com/FormidableLabs/inspectpack/issues/98) for folks to comment on if you're hitting any issues.

 ## Other useful tools